One of the most problematic differences between partners can be their nervous system biases in energy and arousal levels.

-Airplanes tend toward high energy states, vitality, dramatic emotional expression, yelling, interrupting, gesturing.
+Volcanos have high energy states.
+They yell, interrupt, gesture.
 Anger is a part of their language.
-Think of a hot-blooded, highly expressive Italian family, where excited emotions quickly arise and people frequently get loud.
+They may be from a hot-blooded, highly expressive family, where excited emotions quickly arose and got loud.

-Submarines are quiet and contained.
-Fighting is rare and emotional expression is minimal.
-Showing anger is foreign, and aggression is expressed passively.
-Think of a cool Swedish family where voices are seldom raised and good children should be seen and not heard.
+Icebergs are quiet and contained.
+Fighting is rare and emotions run low.
+Showing anger is rare and aggression is passive.
+They may be from a cool family where voices were not raised and good children were seen but not heard.

 These two differing styles reflect how the arousal system in the primitive brain may be biased toward the high end or low end of the range.
 Many people can play in the middle range and go both high and low.
 Think of a piano that has both high notes and low notes.
 If we are over-biased, it’s like some of us ended with mainly high notes, while others have mostly low notes.

 If we are on the high end of the range, the sympathetic branch of our autonomic nervous system runs the show, producing adrenaline and accelerated states of fight-or-flight.
-On the low end, our ancient parasympathetic branch induces self-numbing and the state of freeze.
+On the low end, our ancient parasympathetic branch of the autonomic nervous system induces anesthetic self-numbing and the state of freeze.

 If couples polarize over this difference, one person tends to blow up and the other shuts down.
 It’s important to recognize that neither bias is inherently better than the other.
 They both are self-limiting extremes and either can be damaging to a relationship.

-Airplanes tend to get angry fast, blow up, and have a high pitch.
-They fly fast, nimble, and loud.
-They rapidly climb, spin, flip over, or circle.
-They are quick to take off and quick to land.
-The recovery time of an airplane can be less than half an hour from take-off to landing.
+Volcanos tend to get angry fast, blow up, and have a high pitch.
+They explode suddenly, hot and loud.
+They are quick to spew and quick to calm down again.
+The recovery time can be less than half an hour from start to finish.

-Submarines can dive into the lower emotional states like sadness, numbness, even depression.
+Icebergs can sink into the lower emotional states like sadness, numbness, even depression.
 They plumb the quiet depths.
 They go slow, and are very slow to rise and resurface.
-It can take hours or even days for submarines to recover, as if coming up too quickly would cause “the bends.”
+It can take hours or even days to recover, as if coming up too quickly would cause “the bends.”

-Airplanes appear allergic to those lower emotional ranges.
+Volcanos appear allergic to those lower emotional ranges.
 They consider such states dangerous, like trying to fly underwater.
 Their systems seem addicted to adrenaline and dopamine highs.
-When relationship difficulties mount over time, airplanes can eventually be prone to blow up all too easily.
+When relationship difficulties mount over time, they can eventually be prone to blow up all too easily.

-Submarines seem allergic to high arousal states like anger or passion.
+Icebergs seem allergic to high arousal states like anger or passion.
+They are heavy.
 So when they get triggered, their nervous system slows them down and numbs them out, administering self-anesthesia.
-As relationship difficulties accumulate over time, submarines can become increasingly vulnerable to shutting down.
+As relationship difficulties accumulate over time, they can become increasingly vulnerable to shutting down.

-Ironically, the more submarines dive down, the more the very thing they try to avoid can show up.
-Jerry was allergic to anger and conflict.
-He tried to be nice and please everyone.
-He kept an even keel.
-But this backfired with his partner Sally, who only got more angry and volatile the more he seemed to skirt issues with her.
-She felt the need to drop depth charges to get a rise out of him.
+This backfired with his partner Sally, who only got more angry and volatile the more he seemed to skirt issues with her.
+She felt the need to spew hot lava to get a rise out of him.
 Polarizing over these different biases resulted in a Reactive Cycle.

 But what if both partners have the same bias?
 While it can seem to be easier to be with someone who shares your bias, predictable problems can also arise.

 Both biases, up or down, have their liabilities.
-Instead of shutting down feelings like a submarine, a more volatile airplane throws it up and out, dumping it onto the other person.
+Instead of shutting down feelings like an iceberg, a more volatile volcano throws it up and out, spewing it onto the other person.
 This leaves a mounting trail of emotional injuries that can eventually destroy a relationship.

 Suppression or volatility can occasionally play constructive roles.
 Especially if it breaks your pattern.
 If you tend to be impulsively expressive, learning to stand back will represent personal growth and get the respect of your partner.
 And if you typically shut down, then really speaking up and taking a stand may be just the thing to break an impasse.
 When you get stuck in a recurrent pattern of one or the other style—you are acting from a very limited inner script.

-Bill and Rachel acted out the typical Polarity Dance of airplane vs. submarine.
+Bill and Rachel acted out the typical Polarity Dance of volcano vs. iceberg.
 Over time they polarized even more.
-The airplane that blows up will inevitably push the submarine into deeper and deeper waters.
-Fearing the airplane’s depth charges, the submarine may dive all the way to the quiet bottom of the ocean and, desperate for peace, stay there until they run out of oxygen.
+The volcano that blows up will inevitably push the iceberg to sink into deeper and deeper waters.

-And the opposite easily happens, that the submerged partner triggers escalating, destructive efforts by the volatile airplane, who gets desperate to break through the disconnect by engaging in more frequent assaults and drop even higher megaton bombs.
+And the opposite easily happens, that the submerged partner triggers escalating, destructive efforts by the volatile one, who gets desperate to break through the ice by engaging in more frequent assaults and erupting in even higher blowups.

 A key for this difficulty is for each type to stop making the other style fundamentally wrong.
 Then learn how to work together.
 Realize that both of you have to balance each other in some important way.
 And one of the most important and overlooked ways to do this is through direct physical contact.
 In neuroscience this is called co-regulation—where two nervous systems even each other out when they come into full-body contact in hugs or embraces.

 As they fell in love, they were a highly affectionate couple.
 They frequently held each other and made physical contact—both in and out of the bedroom.
 In neurobiological terms, their nervous systems were evening out each other’s biases, and via body-to-body resonance, they met in the middle.
-Martin the submarine rose to spend more time on the surface of the ocean, and Julie the airplane had a solid place to land.
 Julie felt grounded and calmed in Martin’s arms, and he felt the affect of her vitality pick up his energy and enthusiasm.

 Staying under cover to avoid rocking the boat is not the same as taking the high ground.
 Even if submergence into peaceful waters looks good compared to the more obvious destructive consequences of volatility—suppression generates huge negative consequences.